 Our organization is always in need of foster homes.
 The more foster homes we have, the more lives we can save.
 We need people who can offer their homes as temporary residences for our dogs until permanent owners can be found.

 Please keep in mind animals in our program normally spend 1 to 3 months in their foster home before being adopted.
 You MUST be willing to make that time commitment if you volunteer to foster.
 We do not juggle our dogs around or put multiple rescues into a foster home under normal circumstances.
 Please e-mail us if you would like to foster a dog.

 WHY SHOULD YOU CONSIDER FOSTERING?

 - Some dogs only require a little love, shelter, and food.

 - DVDPA, Inc. pays for all medical treatment.

 - DVDPA, Inc. will contact you when you are needed.
 You can decide if it is a good time to foster.
 You can always say “yes” or “no.”

-- Fostering a dog offers the company of canines to those unable to make a life long commitment to a animal.
+- Fostering a dog offers the company of canines to those unable to make a lifelong commitment to an animal.

 - Fostering is rewarding.